 Amersfoort Jazz Online

-The annual Amersfoort Jazz festival (which could not take place in May due to the corona crisis) will still take place on 20-22 November this year.
-The organization proudly and confidently presents a varied program of 19 Dutch World Jazz concerts, taking place on three days in the Theater De Lieve Vrouw and De Observant in Amersfoort: Living Legends and Next Generation, four winners of the Boy Edgar award, a National Artist is Residence and various ‘Festival Creations’.
-The concerts can be followed online via live streaming and will be announced from the conversation table in the ‘Amersfoort Jazz Café’.
+The annual Amersfoort Jazz festival took place on November 20-22 this year.
+The organization proudly and confidently presented a varied program of 19 Dutch World Jazz concerts, live streamed from Theater De Lieve Vrouw and De Observant in Amersfoort: Living Legends and Next Generation, three winners of the Boy Edgar award, a National Artist in Residence and various ‘Festival Creations’.
+The streams were viewed by an international audience online and free of charge.

-“Amersfoort Jazz is primarily ‘a musician’s paradise’, in which the artist and music are central.
+“Amersfoort Jazz is primarily a musicians paradise; an event in which the artist and music are central.
 When it became clear that the festival could not take place in May, we did everything we could to offer the musicians a stage where they can perform for their audience.
+We thought an online edition would be a good alternative.
 We think that this kind of signal is very important at a time when almost all concert opportunities for musicians disappear like snow in the sun.”